jbdemonte/virtual-device/README.md

 - **`NewXBoxOneS`**
   Creates a virtual controller with the layout and behavior of an Xbox One S controller.

+- **`NewXBoxOneElite2`**
+  Creates a virtual controller with the layout and behavior of an Xbox One Elite 2 controller.

 - **`NewStadia`**
   Creates a virtual controller with the layout and behavior of a Google Stadia controller.